 We do not share our e-mail subscriber addresses with or advertisers or any outside organization.

-The Morinville News uses Google Analytics to record our overall web traffic and to monitor specific details on peak times and peak content.
-We do this to provide our advertisers with data on how frequently their ad is seen and to provide us with much needed data on the types of stories our readers are most interested in hearing about.
+The Morinville News uses Google Analytics and WordPress Analytics to record our overall web traffic and to monitor specific details on peak times and peak content.
+We do this to provide our advertisers with data on how frequently their ad is seen and to provide us with much-needed data on the types of stories our readers are most interested in hearing about.
 Google analytics provides us with NO access to personal information.

 Comments made on any of our articles may – in the opinion of the publication’s editor – be more suitable as a standalone letter to the editor.
 We will e-mail the comment writer to suggest allowing us to publish the comment under its own cover as content.

-From time to time we will publish select comments in our weekly print edition.
-The name used with the published print comment will be that used in the published online content.
+From time to time we will publish select comments online.
+The name used with the comment will be that used in the published online content.